blockchain/blockchain-wallet-v4-frontend/README.md

  * `yarn start:dev` Runs the application with the `development.js` configuration file
  * `yarn start:staging` Runs the application with the `staging.js` configuration file
  * `yarn start:prod` Runs the application with the `production.js` configuration file
- * `yarn run:prod` Runs the application mimicking the production environment entirely (i.e. code is bundled and minified, HMR is disabled, Express server is used (`./server.js`) and the `production.js` configuration file is loaded)
+ * `yarn start:prod` Runs the application mimicking the production environment entirely (i.e. code is bundled and minified, HMR is disabled, Express server is used (`./server.js`) and the `production.js` configuration file is loaded)

 Notes: